Anil Deshmukh accidental home minister, says Sanjay Raut

+At a press conference in New Delhi on Sunday, Shah parried a query on the purported meeting, saying everything cannot be made public.
+NCP minister Nawab Malik, whose party shares power in Maharashtra with the Shiv Sena and Congress, said no such meeting took place, adding there is an attempt to create confusion by spreading such rumours.

-In his weekly column Rokhthok in the party mouthpiece Saamana, Raut also said the Shiv Sena-NCP-Congress government in Maharashtra did not have damage control machinery as was seen after former Mumbai police chief Param Bir Singh claimed that Deshmukh asked cops to collect Rs 100 crore a month.
+Malik claimed that Shah sought to create confusion by making a journalist ask that question in the media briefing.
+In his weekly column Rokhthok in the party mouthpiece Saamana, Raut also said the Maha Vikas Aghadi government in Maharashtra did not have damage control machinery as was seen after former Mumbai police chief Param Bir Singh claimed that Deshmukh asked cops to collect Rs 100 crore a month.

-“Deshmukh got the home minister’s post by accident.
-Jayant Patil and Dilip Walse-Patil refused to take responsibility.
-That is why Sharad Pawar selected Anil Deshmukh for the post,” Raut wrote in his weekly column.

-Perhaps mindful of the fact that his remarks about a senior minister of the ruling alliance partner may be viewed in poor light, Raut later tweeted, “Bura na mano Holi hai..”

 “Deshmukh unnecessarily rubbed some police officials the wrong way.
 A home minister cannot function properly if he gets surrounded by suspicious officers,” he said.